 Another reason may be that the server is overloaded, even if it is in our own country.
 For example, if the server has a bandwidth of 1000Mbps and there are 100 people connected to it, the maximum speed of all of them will be 10 Mbps, just like when we connect many to our home router at the same time.
 If this happens, what we must do is a change to another server that, although a little further, is less saturated and offers us more bandwidth.

 Encryption is also usually a very common reason why we can lose speed in our VPN, not because of hardware resources (since any modern processor has native encryption and decryption instructions to avoid losing performance), but because adding encryption is usually make the packets occupy more, so the higher the encryption, the greater the bandwidth we will use and, therefore, the lower the speed.

 Common problems related to us

 It may be that the VPN server works perfectly and we are responsible for the slow connection.
-On the client side (that is, in our network and our configuration) we might have some kind of software that is interfering with the connection , such as a bad configuration in the firewall or our antivirus because they analyze each package individually that enters and leaves the team.
+On the client-side (that is, on our network and our configuration) we might have some type of software that is interfering with the connection, such as a bad configuration in the firewall or our antivirus because they individually analyze each package that enters and leaves the team.

 How to increase the speed of our VPN connection

-The first thing we must do is be aware of the speed we have contracted with our operator.
-For this we can do a simple speed test and we can easily know the maximum connection speed that we will achieve.
+The first thing to do is to be aware of the speed we have contracted with our operator.
+For this, we can do a simple speed test and we can easily know the maximum connection speed that we will achieve.
 Speed tests from a VPN are not reliable since many times these VPNs resort to a cache system that returns false speed.

 Finally, if we continue to have speed problems, what we must do is try to restart our router and verify that the routes of our ISP are in good condition.
-A DNS change can also help on some occasion, setting up one of the best DNS of 2019 , such as Google, Cloudflare or IBM.
+A DNS change can also help on some occasions, setting up one of the best DNS of 2019, such as Google, Cloudflare, or IBM.